Leave a Gift in your Will

 - Residual Bequest: A gift that directs the Society to receive all or a portion of what remains in the Estate after gifts have been provided to family/friends and debts/expenses have been paid.

-If you would like to leave a lasting legacy and remember those with Multiple Sclerosis and Parkinson’s, please include a bequest in your Will to the Society.
+If you would like to leave a lasting legacy and remember those with Multiple Sclerosis and Parkinson’s, please include a bequest in your Will to the Trust.
 We recommend that you seek legal advice from your solicitor when adding a bequest to your Will.

-By remembering the Society in your will, you can secure the future programmes for people with Multiple Sclerosis and Parkinson’s in your community.
-If you wish to make a Bequest please Contact Us for information and so that we can acknowledge and thank you.
+By remembering the Trust in your will, you can secure future programmes for people with Multiple Sclerosis and Parkinson’s in your community.
+If you wish to make a Bequest please Contact Us for information so that we can acknowledge and thank you.